Jessica Milton, Secretary

 Emily Silberstein

-Simon Rodberg, Interim Executive Director, Ex-Officio
+Simon Rodberg, Executive Director, Ex-Officio

 Simon has been an educator in D.C. for over eighteen years, including as founding principal of D.C.
 International Public Charter School.
 Most recently, he taught education leadership at American University, coached school leaders around the city (including Justin Lessek at Sojourner Truth Montessori), and published a book on school leadership.